 - State Song – Uttarakhand Devabhumi Matribhumi

-In the symbols of the Uttarakhand state, on a kite-shaped from a series of three mountains topped by the great pillar of King Ashoka with streams of the Ganga below is conceptualized.
+In the symbols of the Uttarakhand state, a kite-shaped from a series of three mountains topped by the great pillar of King Ashoka with streams of the Ganga below is conceptualized.
 This symbol is used in all the records of the Uttarakhand Government.
 The Emblem of Uttarakhand is the official state seal used by the Government of Uttarakhand and is carried on all official correspondences made by the State of Uttarakhand.
 It was adopted by the newly formed Interim Government of Uttarakhand at the establishment of the state on 9 November 2000.

 State Language Of Uttarakhand: Hindi and Sanskrit